rpajanssen/api-test-examples/README.md

 * a JAX-RS application with Karate
 * a JAX-RS application with SpringCloudContract
 * a MicroProfile JAX-RS application with KumuluzEE and RestAssured
+* a MicroProfile JAX-RS application with Quarkus
 * SpringBoot with RestAssured
-  * and with SpringBoot with MockMVC
+  * and with MockMVC
-  * and with SpringBoot with RestAssuredMockMVC
+  * and with RestAssuredMockMVC
 * SpringBoot with Karate
 * SpringBoot with SpringCloudContract